 The benchmark assessment licenses and screeners were partially effective during the three-year LCAP cycle, but there is a noted discrepancy between the curriculum, standards, and benchmarks.
 Standards Aligned core curriculum was partially effective because the EL Education and Eureka Math curriculum was implemented, but the curriculum must be used with fidelity in order to ensure equity among the classes.
 Voices needs to adopt an SLA curriculum.
 Middle School has science and social science curriculum, and the elementary uses EL Education and supplements with Mystery Science, Achieve3000, and Newsela.
-Staff Coaching Support has only been effective in Year 3 because there was not a coach in Year 1, and it was difficult to have fidelity in Year 2.
-Associate teachers have been partially effective because there were vacancies in Year 1 and 2.
-Year 3 the positions have been filled, and the associate teachers need training to provide direct service to students and run small group instruction.
-Enrichment has been moved to later in the school year.
+Staff Coaching Support has been partially effective because of vacancies.
+Associate teachers have been partially effective due to the lack of training to provide direct service to students and run small group instruction.
+Enrichment has been moved to later in the school day.
 Technology and adaptive intervention programs were partially effective because it is used, but it needs to be used with more fidelity and data analysis to drive instruction.
 Formative assessment programs was partially effective because they need to be used schoolwide.
 Grades 5-8 use Go Formative or Exit tickets which has been consistent in Year 2 and 3.
 There needs to be more formative assessment for grades TK-4.
-The Student Services Manager action was partially effective.
-Year 1, the position was held for a few months; Year 2, the position was held for two months; and, Year 3, the position was fully staffed.
+The Student Services Manager action was partially effective due to vacancies.
 There needs to be cohesion of this position across the network.
 The Student Services Manager need to actively collaborate during IPP and data meetings across the network.
-LAS Links administration is not effective because though the assessment is completed, there is no data sharing, aggregation, or process.
+LAS Links administration is not effective because though the assessment is completed, there is no data sharing, aggregation, or processing.
 Small class sizes, teacher recruitment, and retention action was partially effective.
-Some classes have 34 students, there were numerous vacancies and teacher turnover events especially in Year 1 and 2 which improved from Year 2 to Year 3.
+Some classes are large, there were numerous vacancies and teacher turnover events especially in Year 1 and 2 which improved from Year 2 to Year 3.
 Voices is a Teach for America school and a training ground for new teachers.